quicwg/base-drafts/draft-ietf-quic-transport.md

 and the complete cryptographic handshake message MUST fit in a single packet (see {{handshake}}).

-The client uses the Initial Packet type for any packet that contains an initial cryptographic handshake message.
+The client uses the Initial packet type for any packet that contains an initial cryptographic handshake message.
 This includes all cases where a new packet containing the initial cryptographic message needs to be created, this includes the packets sent after receiving a Version Negotiation ({{packet-version}}) or